 Ducks and Geese, Pacific Northwest

-The red breasted merganser winters on Vancouver Island but breeds farther to the north.
+The red breasted merganser winters in the pacific northwest but breeds farther to the north.
 The adult male in breeding plumage has a reddish brown mottled breast, white neck collar, green head, red eyes and a serrated orange bill.
 The back is black and white, while the flanks are gray.

 The female has a gray body, reddish brown head, and red eyes.
 She does not have a white chin patch like the female common merganser.
 The juvenile is similar to the female but has a white bar across its face.
 Males in non breeding plumage look just like the females.